 It is important to note, that when utilizing a private expediting company, you will still need to pay passport fees to the U.S. Department of State just as you would with any method for obtaining a passport.

 Step 3: Gather Required Documents for U.S. Passport Application

 After you’ve decided how quickly you need your passport prior to your next international travel date and selected the appropriate service method, it’s time to start gathering the required supporting documents for your application.

 Below are the required documents you will need to replace a lost passport.

-- Proof of Identity: State Department-approved photo IDs include a driver’s license or state ID card, a previous US passport or passport card, Certificate of Naturalization, Certificate of Citizenship, military ID or government ID card.
+- Proof of Identity: State Department-approved photo IDs include a driver’s license or state ID card, a previous US passport or passport card, a Certificate of Naturalization, a Certificate of Citizenship, a military ID, or a government ID card.
 You’ll need the original and a photocopy of the front and back.

-- Proof of Citizenship: Submit either a previous US passport, a certified birth certificate, Certificate of Naturalization, Certificate of Citizenship, or Consular Report of Birth Abroad.
+- Proof of Citizenship: Submit either a previous US passport, a certified birth certificate, a Certificate of Naturalization, a Certificate of Citizenship, or a Consular Report of Birth Abroad.